theotherjimmy/dmote-fw/Readme.md

 This firmware has some unusual features:
  * Scanning of the key matrix is done entirely with DMA, without any interaction with the firmware.
- * PLANNED: "Qick-Draw" debouncing, minimizing key press latency.
+ * "Qick-Draw" debouncing, minimizing key press latency.

 # Vendoring